hoplon/hoplon/doc/Getting-Started.md

 #### Hoplon Source File Extensions

-Hoplon pages can be written using either the familiar HTML markup or using the Clojure [s-expression][2] syntax.
+Hoplon pages can be written using either the familiar HTML markup or the Clojure [s-expression][2] syntax.
 Use the file extension to indicate which syntax the source file contains: